 The unit is listed with Stan Ponte and Joshua Judge of Sotheby’s International Realty.

 2. 172 Madison Avenue | $98 Million

-Spread across the top five floors of 172 Madison, a new Karl Fischer–designed tower next to the Empire State Building, this stunning penthouse weighs in at nearly 20,000 square feet and features 11 bedrooms and 14 baths.
+Spread across the top five floors of 172 Madison, a new Karl Fischer–designed tower next to the Empire State Building, this stunning penthouse by ODA weighs in at nearly 20,000 square feet and features 11 bedrooms and 14 baths.
 In addition to the triple-heigh living room, perks include a private rooftop pool and more than 3,500 square feet of outdoor terraces.

 The unit is listed with Raphael Sitruk and Efraim Tessler of Keller Williams.

 3. Madison Square Park Tower | $77.7 Million

 Soaring over 750 feet above Madison Square Park, this 13,000-square-foot triplex is located within Kohn Pedersen Fox’s latest skyscraper, located on East 22nd Street and Park Avenue South.
 Although it is delivered as a raw space, designers Thomas Juul-Hansen, Lee F. Mindel of SheltonMindel, and Ryan Korban have each contributed an interiors scheme that gives buyers a taste of the unit’s potential.
 In addition, the sale comes with two studio apartments elsewhere in the building.